 Meghan: Hmm..
-When awareness begins to infuse in with breath, so consciousness, awareness, and listening emerge.
+When awareness begins to infuse in with the breath, so consciousness, awareness, and listening emerge.

-If you are one of the million viewers who has seen the video „mad love“ on YouTube you’ll agree that when Meghan flows it feels like she was born moving like this.
-How easy did so called „advanced poses“ like handstand and splits come to her?
+If you are one of the million viewers who has seen the video „Mad Love“ on YouTube you’ll agree that when Meghan flows it feels like she was born moving like this.
+How easy did so-called „advanced poses“ like handstands and splits come to her?